 As an opposite reaction, Dr. Benjamin Spock, in the late 1940s, published The Common Sense Book of Baby and Child Care.
 Dr. Spock was friendly and reassuring, the complete opposite of those who came before him.
 He stressed that mothers knew more than they thought they did and urged them to trust themselves.
 Instead of the strict feeding, toilet training, and sleep schedules recommended by Watson and others, Spock encouraged mothers to trust themselves and pay attention to their child’s cues and respond accordingly.
 He encouraged affection and kindness to children.

-Because of the contradicting views of the experts, it’s no wonder our grandparents’ generation and ours have conflicting parenting ideals.
+Because of the experts’ contradicting views, it’s no wonder our grandparents’ generation and ours have conflicting parenting ideals.
 The “spoiled baby” advice of the ’30s still confuses parents today.
 In fact, in the late 90s, a landmark survey by Zero to Three revealed that 57% of young adults believed that a six-month-old could be spoiled.
 44% of parents of young children and 60% of grandparents believe that picking up a three-month-old every time he cries would spoil them.

 Present-Day Science Says You Cannot Spoil a Baby

 Crying is not a tool to manipulate parents.
 Babies cry when something is wrong, and they require a response.
-Responding to your baby’s cries helps develop trust, teaching your baby that when they need something, you will be there to help.
+Responding to your baby’s cries helps develop trust, teaching your baby that you will be there to help when they need something.
 If your baby cries and you ignore them, stress levels increase.
 This can have detrimental effects on your child’s learning abilities.

 An April 2017 study published in Current Biology showed that supportive experiences such as breastfeeding and skin-to-skin care are associated with more robust brain responses.
 The researchers believe that touch is essential for shaping positive cognitive and social development.
 The study shows that there is no limit to how much you can cuddle and hold your baby.